 Robyn finished checking Millie’s vital signs.
 She explained to Ronnie that any hugging needed to be gentle with the contusion on Millie’s left breast and the stab wound on her back.

-Mac entered Millie’s room and started putting away Millie’s clothes.
-Doctor Rundle headed back to her apartment to get ready for her shift at Insight Hospital.
+Mac entered Millie’s room and started putting away Millie’s clothes as Doctor Rundle headed back to her apartment to get ready for her shift at Insight Hospital.

 “Ronnie, are your parents upset with me?”

 “Heavens, no, Millie.
 Quite the opposite.
-We are all mad at ourselves for putting you into a dangerous situation.
+We are all mad at ourselves for putting you in a dangerous situation.
 My Mom wrote you a note.
 Here, I want you to read it.”

 Millie’s heart soared as she read Anne’s letter.
 All four founding partners signed it, although Ezekiel Dawson’s signature was digital since he was in Ohio.